FaiLuReH3Ro/comet-focus/README.md

 <h4>Recommendation 3</h4>

 <p>
-  Recommendation: Provide a mode that locks the phone during the work timer.
-During the timer, users will not be able to use their mobile phones until the break phase or after completing the cycle.
+  <em>Recommendation: Provide a mode that locks the phone during the work timer.
+During the timer, users will not be able to use their mobile phones until the break phase or after completing the cycle.</em>
 </p>

 <p>